tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - **Wholesalers**
   - Get on wholesaler lists (meet at local meetups!) and get to know wholesalers personally
+  - Wholesalers are individuals who do all the legwork required to locate off market deals and then connect you with them - for a fee.
+They get a property under contract by signing a purchase and sale agreement with the seller, then add their fee to what they paid for it.
+  - If you can't find a good wholesaler in your area, consider building your own by recruiting enthusiastic real estate investors to work for you.

 - **Direct Mail**
   - Direct mail is the process of sending a large volume of mail, usually postcards or letters, to potential sellers with the intention of having a small percentage of them call you with the desire to sell.